GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 ## Geometric quality assessment issues

-[ARD](/guides/about/glossary/#ard) is a Surface Reflectance product which is derived from USGS or ESA Level 1 products.
+[ARD](/guides/about/glossary/#ard) is a Surface Reflectance product that is derived from USGS or ESA Level 1 products.
 The Level 1 product is geometrically corrected such that the product is 'ortho-rectified' which results in enabling acquisitions from different dates to be spatially overlaid for assessment through time.
 The ARD product provides a comprehensive quality assurance of geometric correction known as GQA, which is found in the dataset and processing information metadata.

 This update features the addition of Landsat scenes and Sentinel 2 tiles over islands and reefs.
-Some of these islands, such as Christmas Island or islands south of Papua New Guinea, are at extreme high or low latitudes and are affected by persistent cloud.
+Some of these islands, such as Christmas Island or islands south of Papua New Guinea, are at extremely high or low latitudes and are affected by persistent cloud.
 This presents challenges when correlating the reference image against source images to provide statistical geometric comparisons.

 The following map represents the density of USGS Level 1 L1TP scenes over the extended area.
 These scenes are used as input for ARD generation and represent a higher geometric accuracy as ground control points and a digital elevation model is incorporated into ortho-processing.
-Locations with L1TP level 1 inputs are scenes which contain islands or land features which can be used as control.
-Locations entirely over shallow Ocean which have been added for bathymetric purposes have low geometric accuracy.
+Locations with L1TP Level 1 inputs are scenes that contain islands or land features that can be used as a control.
+Locations entirely over shallow Ocean that have been added for bathymetric purposes have low geometric accuracy.

 :::{figure} /_files/ard-expanded-processing-extent/LS5_7_8_9_L1TP_Density_and_Coverage.png
 :alt: A map of Australia and surrounding areas annotated with rectangles representing density and coverage.